 We had picked up on her learning disabilities when she was in first grade.
 We just knew.
 I’m dyslexic, so it was just something that I was able to pick up on.
 School was always a struggle.
 Just getting her to focus on homework.
 We would sit and read with her, but she has a processing disorder, so there are times where verbally she can tell you exactly what she’s trying to say, but to go from mind to paper was just a disaster.

 It was that transfer to get it onto paper.
 It was always either unreadable because she automatically would go to phonetically writing stuff because memorization was really hard as well.
 She struggled in school.
 She was also one of those kids like, she wasn’t necessarily a discipline problem, but if she didn’t understand what was going on in the classroom, she would talk.
 It was something we learned.
 It was just her way of filling in the time because she was so lost in the classroom that it was like, okay what’s the kid going to do now?
 She would start talking.

-Honestly, every penny has been worth it because the change in her.
+Honestly, every penny has been worth it because of the change in her.
 My daughter is reading independently.
 In this time period that we’ve been here, she’s jumped up multiple grade levels in reading.
 Her math is stronger.
-There’s just a ...
+There’s just confidence now.

 The Latest Research on Artificial Food Dyes and their Associated Health Complications

 How to Help Your Child Build Better Focus | Brain Balance

 School may be out for the summer, but now is the perfect time to develop some critical skills that […]